Lawsuit Claims Cartiva SCI Failure Caused by Defective Design of Big Toe Implant

 Cartiva Synthetic Cartilage Implant

-According to her lawsuit, Kiel received her Cartiva SCI implant in December 2022 in her right big toe.
-However, she began to develop persistent pain and stiffness in her right foot, along with a limited range of motion, which is the exact opposite of what the implant was supposed to achieve.
+According to her lawsuit, Kiel received her Cartiva SCI implant in her right big toe December 2022.
+However, rather than helping reduce her symptoms, she began to develop persistent pain and stiffness in her entire foot, along with a limited range of motion, which is the exact opposite of what the implant was supposed to achieve.

-On May 25, Kiel’s doctor performed revision surgery to remove the failed Cartiva SCI implant, and then permanently fused her big toe into place.
+In May 2025, Kiel’s doctor performed revision surgery to remove the failed Cartiva SCI implant, and then permanently fused her big toe into place.

 The lawsuit accuses Cartiva of inflating the implant’s success rate even as it received numerous complaints about the device’s failure.